phillipi/pix2pix/README.md

 ```bash
 DATA_ROOT=./datasets/facades name=facades_generation which_direction=BtoA th train.lua
 ```
 - (Optionally) start the display server to view results as the model trains.
-(This requires`display` package.
+(This requires torch package `display`.
 See `Display UI` for more details):
 ```bash
 th -ldisplay.start 8000 0.0.0.0
 ```